 7.1 General

 This clause enumerates common combinations of video properties and values that are currently used within the content industry.
-Common methods of conveying video property information are also described for the capture, production, production distribution and service distribution carriage domains.
+Common methods of conveying video property information are also described for the capture, production, production distribution, and service distribution carriage domains.

 System identifier tags are provided in this document to succinctly identify each commonly used combination.
 Such system identifier tags may be used as out of band metadata for conversion tools, and by production/distribution teams, to identify the workflow path needed to process and distribute content.